The meal kit business model and food delivery packaging solutions

 In the past, the two ideas did not go hand-in-hand.
 Convenience foods were usually processed and not as nutritionally balanced as health-conscious consumers desired, but creating meals from fresh ingredients meant going to the store, searching the perimeter for sometimes hard to find items, finding it next to impossible to purchase small enough portions so as to reduce food spoilage and waste, bringing those ingredients home, and spending a fair amount of time preparing a meal.

 Innovative companies have married the ideas of convenience and fresh, nutritional meals with the advent of meal delivery services.
 This market is prime for growth.
-According to a report from Packaged Facts, the meal kit delivery industry in the US was worth $5 billion in 2017.
+According to Statista, the meal kit delivery industry in the US was worth about $5 billion in 2017.
+It's expected to more than double to nearly $12 billion by 2022.

 To bring fresh ingredients across the country to the end consumer requires complex supply chain logistics.
-Certain foods prone to spoilage like meat and fresh vegetables must be packaged in a manner that reduces the risk of cross-contamination or infection with foodborne illness.
+Certain foods prone to spoilage like meat and fresh vegetables must be packaged in a manner that preserves freshness and reduces the risk of cross-contamination or infection with foodborne illness.
+Attention also must be paid to minimizing the risk of cross-contamination of certain allergens like nuts and gluten.

 Instead, top meal kit delivery services are assessing their data to find out which ingredients and serving sizes are most in demand.
 Using those parameters, they can then automate high-use segments of their meal kit packaging process.